Château de Vincennes: 12th–14th century – Louis VII to Saint Louis

 The first royal residence was created by an act of Louis VII in 1178.
 The site had the advantages of good hunting in the surrounding forest, proximity to two former Roman roads to Sens and to Lagny, as well as access by water on the Marne and Seine rivers.
 It was used only occasionally by Louis VII and his successors, but Louis IX, or Saint Louis (1226–1270), used it much more often, second only to his time at the Palais de la Cité in Paris.
-He held meetings of the royal council there, and the Queen and his children often resided there when he was absent from Paris.
-When Louis IX purchased the reputed Crown of Thorns from the Emperor at Constantinople, Louis received the celebrated relic at Sens Cathedral, escorted it to Vincennes, and then accompanied it to its eventual home in the Sainte-Chapelle in Paris.
+He held meetings of the royal council there, and Queen Margaret of Provence and his children often resided there when he was absent from Paris.
+When Louis IX purchased the reputed Crown of Thorns from the Emperor Baldwin of Constantinople, Louis received the celebrated relic at Sens Cathedral, escorted it to Vincennes, and then accompanied it to its eventual home in the Sainte-Chapelle in Paris.
 A few thorns from the crown of thorns and a small fragment of the reputed True Cross were deposited at Vincennes for placement in a future chapel.
 Louis IX said farewell to his family at Vincennes before his departure to the Crusades, from which he did not return.